-Governor Phil Murphy announced he has signed the adult-use cannabis referendum enabling bill, the decriminalization bill, and the clean-up bill.
-After great debate and negotiations that failed, the legislature passed the cannabis clean-up bill this morning.
+Governor Phil Murphy announced he signed the New Jersey adult-use cannabis referendum enabling bill, the decriminalization bill, and the clean-up bill.
+After great debate and failed negotiations, the legislature passed the cannabis clean-up bill this morning.

-“I signed three bills that will fulfill the promise of the constitutional amendment the people overwhelmingly of New Jersey supported three months ago by legalized adult-use cannabis and decriminalizing marijuana possession in small amounts, limiting the use of previous convictions, and carefully creating the cannabis regulatory marketplace that can to ben an economic boon to our state,” Murphy declared.
+“I signed three bills that will fulfill the promise of the constitutional amendment the people overwhelmingly of New Jersey supported three months ago by legalized adult-use cannabis and decriminalizing marijuana possession in small amounts.
+Limiting the use of previous convictions, and carefully creating the cannabis regulatory marketplace that can to be an economic boon to our state,” Murphy declared.

 The legalization and decriminalization bills passed the New Jersey legislature on December 17th.
 However, it was not until after Christmas that Murphy signaled he was not happy with the bills that had passed and asked the legislature for a clean-up bill.